minhquyminhquy/Hike-n-Seek/README.md

 # Hike & Seek - Data Structures and Algorithms Project

 ## 🌟 Overview
 A geospatial data engine for outdoor navigation systems, combining hierarchical area management with route optimization algorithms.
-Built as part of the University of Helsinki's Data Structures and Algorithms course.
+Built as part of the Tampere University's Data Structures and Algorithms course.

 ---